zhaoshengEE/Millennium_Library/Information_Technology/Understanding_Distributed_Systems/Part_01_Communication.md

     - Bootstrap custom protocols which provide some of the stability and reliability guarantess that TCP does.
     - Use case: In gaming snapshot transimission, TCP retransmitts the missing snapshot to the client, which degrades user experience as the game evolves in real-time,but UDP does not.

+## Secure Links - `Transport Layer Security (TLS)`

+- TLS runs on top of TCP and protects communication channels against interception from a middleman.
+- TLS provides `encryption`, `authentication`, `integrity`.
+- TLS uses `certificate` to prove the ownership of a public key.
+The certificate issuing entity is called `certificate authority (CA)`.
+- TLS verfies the integrity of the data by calculating a message digest.

 ## References
 [1] “The internet protocol suite (article),” Khan Academy.
 [Online].
 Available: https://www.khanacademy.org/computing/computers-and-internet/xcae6f4a7ff015e7d:the-internet/xcae6f4a7ff015e7d:the-internet-protocol-suite/a/the-internet-protocols.
 [Accessed: 11-Apr-2023].